Kanu-Calista/online-retail-revenue-drivers/README.md

 ### Revenue Trends

 Revenue increases steadily towards the end of the year before dropping sharply in the final month, suggesting strong seasonal demand and indicating that the final month likely contains incomplete transactional data.
-Project_report.pdf

 ### Geographic Revenue

-The United Kingdom contributes the overwhelming majority of total revenue, while Germany, France, EIRE and other countries account for significantly smaller proportions.
+The United Kingdom contributes majority of total revenue, while Germany, France, EIRE and other countries account for significantly smaller proportions.
 This demonstrates a heavy dependence on a single geographic market.
-Project_report.pdf

 ### Product Performance

-A relatively small number of products—including **REGENCY CAKESTAND 3 TIER** and **WHITE HANGING HEART T-LIGHT HOLDER**—generate a substantial share of overall revenue, indicating that business performance is driven by a concentrated group of high-performing products.
-Project_report.pdf
+A relatively small number of products, including REGENCY CAKESTAND 3 TIER and WHITE HANGING HEART T-LIGHT HOLDER generate a substantial share of overall revenue, indicating that business performance is driven by a concentrated group of high-performing products.

 ### Customer Behaviour

-Repeat customers generate higher average revenue than one-time customers, confirming that customer loyalty contributes significantly to overall business performance.
-Project_report.pdf
+Repeat customers generate higher average revenue than one-time customers, confirming that customer loyalty contributes significantly to overall business performance

 ### Quantity vs Revenue

 Most transactions involve relatively small purchase quantities, while a limited number of high-volume purchases contribute disproportionately to total revenue, highlighting the importance of high-value orders.
-Project_report.pdf